circlefin/malachite/specs/english/README.md

     sender of each vote message.
 - A vote message carries either the unique identifier `id(v)` of a proposed value `v`, or the special `nil` value.
-- Correct validators produce at most one vote message per round step: carrying either a `id(v)` or `nil`.
+- Correct validators broadcast at most one vote message per round step: carrying either a `id(v)` or `nil`.
-- Byzantine validators may produce multiple distinct vote messages for the same round step: equivocation attack.
+- Byzantine validators may broadcast multiple distinct vote messages for the same round step: equivocation attack.
 Equivocating vote messages differ on the value they carry: `nil`, `id(v)`, `id(v')` with `v' != v`.
+  - A correct validator could in thesis only consider the first vote message received from a sender per round step, say it carries `id(v)`.
+    The problem of this approach is that `2f + 1`  validators might only consider a different vote message from the same sender and round step, carrying `id(v')` with `v' != v`.
+This may lead other validators to decide `v'`.
+    By ignoring the equivocating voting message carrying `id(v')`, the validator might not be able to decide `v'`, which may compromise liveness of the consensus algorithm.
-  - This possibility constitutes an attack vector.
-A validator must thus restrict the number of distinct vote messages from the same sender and referring to the same round step that can be stored.
+  - Storing multiple vote messages from the same sender and referring to the same round step is, by itself, an attack vector.
+Validators must thus restrict the number of votes stored per sender and round step.

 #### `f + 1` threshold